tosefsatti/TextUtils/README.md

 This is TextUtils App which will help you to manipulate your text.
+This TextUtils app is developed by myself using React.js completely.